 When hiking out in nature, have you ever wondered how the plants and insects you see got to Hawai'i?
 Or how about what kinds of birds are twittering from the tree tops?
 Hiking is a great way to learn about and better appreciate your natural environment.

-Also, if you are interested in participating in stewardship of the native forest, WMMWP has begun a great hiking program to get involved in.
+If you are interested in a community service hike, WMMWP has begun a great volunteer program to get involved.
 Grab your friends and family and check out our next stewardship hike!

 West Maui Hikes